arytontediarjo/aws-cdk-projects/aws-glue-etl/README.md

 - Glue
 - Athena

-This is a project to create a basic Glue ETL service using Python.
+This is a project to create a basic Glue ETL service using Python and AWS CDK.

+# What happens here:
-CDK will streamline the process of resource/role creation and serve it as a CloudFormation template in AWS
+- AWS CDK streamlines workflow and creates it as CloudFormation Template
+- Assets contains S3 files and Glue Job (written in PySpark) for Data transformation

+# How to Run:

 The `cdk.json` file tells the CDK Toolkit how to execute your app.